rohanchoudharyy/AutomationQA2021/Readme.md

 MavenAssignmentFinal
 =======================
 This is an assignment submitted as the exit criteria for Automation Training for fresher batch 2021.
 This project utilies Page Object Model (POM) which is a Java Framework that provides ability to describe your web application as a hierarchy of models.
 This project aims to automate 20+ test cases for this [url](https://www.redbus.in/).
-Some cases are bound to fail for the purpose of this assignmnet.
+Some cases are bound to fail for the purpose of this assignment.

 Use the following steps to execute this project.
 1. Extract the zip and then place it in your workspace.